-Volcanoes pose a low probability of impacting the Barrow Airport.
+Volcanoes pose a low probability of affecting the Kotzebue Airport.

-The Airport is subject to possible volcanic Ash Fall-out.
-Such an event may have an effect on the surrounding community and reduce or delay the amount of supporting aid available to the Airport.
+The Airport is subject to possible volcanic ash fallout.
+Such an event may have a large effect on the surrounding community and reduce or delay the amount of supporting aid available to the Airport.
 Heavy ash fall would most likely restrict aircraft flights, hamper emergency response, and may render vehicles unusable.
-All of the airport structures are subject to volcanic ash fallout.
+All of the Airport structures are subject to volcanic ash fallout.

-The Barrow Airport does not own or operate public facilities on the Airport.
+The airport does not own or operate public facilities on the Airport.
 Facility evacuation, inspection and repairs are the responsibility of the facility owner.
-The Airports response to Volcanic Ash Fallout emergencies includes, inspecting the Airport for hazards and damage in accordance with the procedures and training outlined in the ACM.
+The Airports response to Volcanic Ash Fallout emergencies includes, inspecting the airport for hazards and damage in accordance with the procedures and training outlined in the ACM.

 VOLCANO CHECKLIST RESPONSE ACTIONS Warning Phase: Evaluate forecasts & predictions.
 Confirm risks with AK Volcano Observatory.
-Identify type of risk (ash cloud, etc.).
+Identify type of risk (mudslide, ash cloud, etc.).
 Ensure that evacuation routes are passable.
 Arrange for alert and warning.
+Initiate emergency procurement procedures.
 Prepare emergency equipment for possible need for operations in heavy ash and dust environments.
 Airport Manager Inventory heavy equipment for use in response, recovery, and cleanup activities.
-Work to restore damaged utilities and transportation systems.
-Maintenance and Operations Response Phase: Activate incident management team, establish command center.
+Preposition emergency equipment, fuel, and medical supplies in safe area for use after volcano.
+Maintenance and Operations Response Phase: Activate incident management team, establish command center if needed.
 Establish a watch/observation system for volcano activity.
 Continue to assess eruption situation.
 Implement emergency utility cutoff as needed.
 Conduct reconnaissance of areas becoming impacted, especially by heavy ash fallout.
 Be alert to building and structural failure due to increased roof loading from ash and debris.
-Airport Manager/IC Secure evacuated areas as needed.
-NSBPD/ Troopers Account for all transient persons from the Airport.
+Airport Manager/IC Secure evacuated areas.
+LEO Account for all transient persons from the Airport.
 Identify safe areas suitable for sheltering evacuees.
 Set up shelters.
 Arrange for emergency housing and sheltering as necessary.
-Air carrier Establish emergency medical care facilities and arrange for medical evacuations, as necessary.
+Air Carrier Establish emergency medical care facilities and arrange for medical evacuations, as necessary.
 Inform EMS of injuries.
 Medical Control Officer

+VOLCANO CHECKLIST

+RESPONSE ACTIONS

-VOLCANO CHECKLIST RESPONSE ACTIONS Recovery Phase: Review Warning & Response checklists.
+Recovery Phase: Review Warning & Response checklists.
 Coordinate recovery activities with state and federal relief agencies.
 Identify safety hazards and undertake corrective action.
 Arrange for debris clearance, especially in culverts/drainage areas prior to opening.
 Work to restore damaged utilities and transportation systems including the AOA and adjacent airport access roads.
-Airport Manager/IC Work on monetary damage estimates for disaster declaration.
-8. Post incident debrief/critique.
+Work on monetary damage estimates for disaster declaration.
+Complete and submit necessary reports and paperwork to appropriate agencies.
+Post incident debrief/critique.
+Airport Manager/IC